LouisJustinTALLOT/cpp-docs.fr-fr/docs/standard-library/basic-regex-class.md

 ### <a name="parameters"></a>Paramètres

-`loc` Objet de paramètres régionaux à stocker.
+*loc* l’objet de paramètres régionaux à stocker.

 ### <a name="remarks"></a>Notes